James Buchanan Biography

 Election of 1848

 As the presidential election of 1848 approached, President Polk remained true to his pledge to serve only one term and chose not to run for re-election.
-Buchanan hoped that his status as Secretary of State would serve as a springboard to the presidency.
+Buchanan hoped that his status as secretary of state would serve as a springboard to the presidency.
 When the Democrats met in Baltimore in May 1848 to choose a candidate, Buchanan was one of three leading contenders along with Michigan Senator Lewis Cass and Supreme Court Justice Levi Woodbury from New Hampshire.
-On the first ballot, Cass held a commanding lead over Buchanan, but he was unable to amass the two-thirds majority needed to earn the nomination.
+On the first ballot, Cass held a commanding lead over Buchanan, but he could not amass the two-thirds majority needed to earn the nomination.
 On the second ballot, Cass increased his lead and Buchanan slipped to third place.
 Two ballots later Cass sewed up the nomination.

-In the November election, Whig candidate Zachary Taylor won a close contest over Cass and Free Soil candidate Millard Fillmore.
-With his party out of power, Buchanan left office and returned to his law practice in Pennsylvania and began laying the groundwork for another run at the presidency in 1852.
+In the November election, Whig candidate Zachary Taylor won a close contest over Cass and Free Soil candidate Martin Van Buren.
+With his party out of power, Buchanan left office and returned to his law practice in Pennsylvania, and he began laying the groundwork for another run at the presidency in 1852.

 Election of 1852